isabella232/apprenda-apigee-integration/docs/auth-proxy.md

 The instructions are valid and tested with the version of Apigee as of March 2018.
 Let's get started...

+## Setup and Configuration
   * Create an API proxy in Apigee, link that proxy to an API product, a developer, and an app.
 Consult the Apigee documentation on the necessary steps
-  * Visit the Apps portion of your Apigee Dashboard and retrieve the client_id and client_secret corresponding to the App you created for this API proxy.
+  * Visit the Apps portion of your Apigee Dashboard and retrieve the Consumer Key (mapped to client_id) and Consumer Secret (mapped to client_secret) corresponding to the App you created for this API proxy.
 Save them and you will use them later on
-  * Go to the Develop tab of your API proxy and start configuring the endpoints
+  * Go to the Develop tab of your API proxy and start configuring the API Proxy
-  * First, create the policies
+  * First, create the Policies
   * The EchoMessage policy is used to add the apigee developer email address to the payload
 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>